TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbforpostgresqlservers/orcaspostgresqlconnectionpooling-fairfax.md

   "version": 1.0,
   "learnMoreLink": "https://aka.ms/azure_postgresql_connection_pooling",
   "description": "Improve PostgreSQL connection management", "longDescription": "Our internal telemetry indicates that your PostgreSQL server may not be managing connections efficiently.
-This may result in unnecessary resource consumption and reduced query performance.
+This may result in unnecessary resource consumption and overall higher application latency.
 To improve connection management, we recommend that you reduce the number of short-lived connections and eliminate unnecessary idle connections.
 This can be done by configuring a server side connection-pooler, such as PgBouncer.", "potentialBenefits": "Improve query performance by reducing overhead associated with short-lived and idle database connections", "actions": [
     {